ninaleo/ransut-core/docs/30-Architecture-and-design/application-architecture.md

-# Solution Architecture
+# Template - Architecture Design of Solution

+Version number:
+Classification: (Secret / Public etc ..)
+Responsible person:

-# Architecture and technical solutions
+## Architecture and technical solutions

 This document is a "living" document that is constantly updated.
 In its current form, it is only a rough framework that "can" be used as a basis for technical documentation of projects.
 The structure can and must be modified!
 The goal is to create a document that seamlessly integrates the design documentation with the rest of the project documentation.
 The author assumes no responsibility for the content of this document.

-TV: NarsuMan

-## Title

-Version number

-Classification (Secret / Public etc ..)

-Responsible person